-Are they getting the necessary vitamins, minerals and trace elements from their diet?
+They get what they need vitamins, minerals and trace elements from their diet?
 They are at high risk of vitamin and mineral deficiencies.
 Young children have high nutritional needs relative to their bodies, but often do not eat much or have no appetite.
 In contrast, school-aged children usually have large appetites, but they have free choice because they eat many meals outside the home.
 Their choices are heavily influenced by advertising and fashion.

 This is particularly worrying because their knowledge of nutrition is limited.